zainforbjs/wheels-i18n/README.md

 ### Step 3: Add Insertions in the i18n_translations Table

-Insert your keys in your database table according to your database to run your translation. here's a sample
+Insert your translations keys according to your database to run your translation. here's a sample in MySQL

 ```
 INSERT INTO i18n_translations (locale, translation_key, translation_value, createdat, updatedat) VALUES